By Ken Zurski

 But the fighting would continue once the brief respite ended.
 Each man knew it.
-They faced a court martial or worse for defying orders.
+They faced a court martial or worse if they refused.

-Even on that day of the “Christmas Truce” as it is now known, and before hostiles would get “dirtier” in the years to come, 149 British troops were reported killed by enemy fire.
+Elsewhere the war raged on.
+Even on that day known as the “Christmas Truce,” 149 British troops were reported killed by enemy fire.

 On one battlefield however, there was Christmas cheer and a friendly soccer match.